bureauworks/cli/README.md

 # Bureau Works API Command Line Interface and NodeJS module
 This repository contains a JavaScript library that can be used to access the Bureau Works API.
 It also includes a CLI written in NodeJS that facilitates API calls from the command line.

+## Requirements

+You need a Bureau Works account and API KEY.
+Please visit https://www.bureauworks.com to get yours!

+You will also need NodeJS and git installed in your environment.

+For API reference, please visit https://dev.bureau.works

 ## Installation

 Clone this repository: